LeafAndLight/infinity-game-privacy/README.md

 - gameplay options and settings (audio, graphics, controls), and
 - cached information about which extras or add-ons you own (entitlements).

-This save data is used only by Infinity Game to run the game and is not sent to any server owned by Leaf and Light Studios.
+This save data is used only by Infinity Game to run the game and is not sent to any server owned by Leaf and Light Studio.

 ---